 Four Calling Birds refers to the Four Gospels and/or the Four Evangelists.

 Three French Hens refers to Faith, Hope and Charity, the Theological Virtues.

 Two Turtle Doves refers to the Old and New Testaments.

 One Partridge in a Pear Tree refers to Christ on Earth being crucified upon a tree.

 True Love refers to God, who sent his only son to us.

 [NOTA BENE: The use of this song was a "secret catechism" for children, employed by Catholics persecuted in post-Reformation England, is a matter of some conjecture, as pointed out in this article from Snopes.com.]

 Now then (and this should be a treat for those of you new to us), the return of a venerable mwbh tradition ...

 Since 1984, the cumulative costs of the aforementioned items have been used as a tongue-in-cheek economic indicator.
 This custom began with and is maintained by PNC Bank.
 Two pricing charts are created, referred to as the "Christmas Price Index" and "The True Cost of Christmas."
 The former is an index of the current costs of one set of each of the gifts given by the True Love to the singer of the song "The Twelve Days of Christmas."
 The latter is the cumulative cost of all the gifts with the repetitions listed in the song.
 The people mentioned in the song are hired, not purchased.

 And now, don't you have anything better to do on a day like this?
-Your friends are waiting on Facebook.
-Hop to it!
+Your friends as well as your "friends" are waiting on Facebook and Pinterest.
+Go forth and spread joy!